dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/Digital-Narratives-Interpretation-Curation-in-Visual-Media.md

 ## Weekly Schedule

 ### Week One: Introductions and Activity Verification
-Discussion Question: Week 1: Welcome to Class!
-Please note your major and academic year below, and share what sparked your interest in this course.
+Welcome to Class!
+Please note your major and academic year, and share what sparked your interest in this course.
 What are you hoping to gain from your experience with the readings, assignments, and class discussions? <i>Your response will serve as the academic verification activity for this course.</i>

 ### Week Two: